United States one-hundred-dollar bill

-The bills are also commonly referred to as "Bens", "Benjamins", or "Franklins", in reference to the use of Benjamin Franklin's portrait by the French painter Joseph Duplessis on the denomination, as "C-Notes" or "Century Notes", based on the Roman numeral for 100, or as "blue faces", based on the blue tint of Franklin's face in the current design.
+The bills are also informally referred to as "Benjamins", in reference to the use of Benjamin Franklin's portrait by the French painter Joseph Duplessis on the denomination, as "C-Notes" or "Century Notes", based on the Roman numeral for 100, or as "blue faces", based on the blue security features in the current design.
 The bill is one of two denominations printed today that does not feature a president of the United States, the other being the $10 bill, featuring Alexander Hamilton.
 The Series 2009 bill redesign was unveiled on April 21, 2010, and was issued to the public on October 8, 2013.
-The new bill costs 12.6 cents to produce and has a blue ribbon woven into the center of the currency with "100" and Liberty Bells, alternating, that appear when the bill is tilted.
+The new bill costs 12.5 cents to produce and has a blue ribbon woven into the center of the currency with "100" and Liberty Bells, alternating, that appear when the bill is tilted.

 As of June 30, 2012, the bill comprised 77% of all US currency in circulation.
+In 2024, $100 bills represented 82.46% of cash in circulation.
 Federal Reserve data from 2017 showed that the number of bills exceeded the number of bills.
 However, a 2018 research paper by the Federal Reserve Bank of Chicago estimated that 80 percent of bills were in other countries.
-Possible reasons included $100 bills being used as a reserve currency against economic instability that affected other currencies, and use for criminal activities.
+Possible reasons included bills being used as a reserve currency against economic instability that affected other currencies, and use for criminal activities.